Family History Writing Autobiography

 AS YOUNG NEWLYWEDS, YOUR CHILDREN MAY WONDER...

-• Did you and dad/mom ever argue as newlyweds?
+• Did you and dad/mom ever argue?

 • How did you decide who to spend the holidays with, each year?

-AS YOUNG PARENTS, YOUR CHILDREN MAY WONDER...
+AFTER BECOMING A PARENT, YOUR CHILDREN MAY WONDER...

 • What were the events (details) in and around their own birth?